 "I hear he got it from the mafia," Dan said.
 "For being a snitch."

 "No way.
 I heard him say it was from football," another kid said.

 "Well, he told me he got hit with a baseball bat."

 They were talking about Monty's nose.
 We were on a bus, driving over to Veteran's Stadium in Philly.
 It was this big special thing.
 The whole camp was going to get to go and practice on the field and see the Phillies' locker room.
 We were told we might also get to meet one of the Phillies, and there was all this hubbub about who everyone wanted to meet.
 It wouldn't have made a difference to me if we were meeting Babe Ruth.

 I was sitting next to Robby, which wasn't ideal.
 He seemed to agree.
 His butt took up most of the seat.
 The only thing he said to me the whole trip was, "Stop breathing so weird."

 Next to me, Robby was kind of the worst player on the team.
-The thing is, I was so bad that I could be ignored, but Robby was kind of decent, so he had something to lose.
-That, and it didn't help that he never said anything that wasn't a command or a rhetorical question.
+The thing is, I was so bad, I could be ignored, but Robby was kind of decent, so he had something to lose.
+That, and it didn't help he never said anything other than a command or a rhetorical question.
 It didn't matter anyway; our team destroyed everything in its path.
 I only got made fun of for sucking, which is different from being blamed for it.
 We won the first two games of the week by stupidly high margins, like 16—3, or 12—1.
 Some genius came up with the slogan, "Look Out for the Lookouts!"